Improper Certificate Validation

 Summary

-An issue was discovered in Yelp OSXCollector.
-A maliciously crafted Universal/fat binary can evade third-party code signing checks.
-By not completing full inspection of the Universal/fat binary, the user of the third-party tool will believe that the code is signed by Apple, but the malicious unsigned code will execute.
+An Improper Certificate Validation vulnerability was discovered in osxcollector package versions prior to 1.10.
+A maliciously crafted "Universal/fat" binary can evade third-party code signing checks.
+By not completing full inspection of the "Universal/fat" binary, the user of the third-party tool will believe that the code is signed by Apple, but the malicious unsigned code will execute.

 CWE-295 - Improper Certificate Validation